UoBCS/cc-tutor-docs/project-proposal-draft.md

 > The method to be followed in accomplishing the project statement, i.e., proposed algorithms, procedures, controls, sample sizes, experiments, and expected results, etc.

+### Research study

 In order to test the research study hypothesis the pre-development phase is defined as follows:

 - Research the content of multiple compiler courses:
     * American and European Universitites compiler construction modules syllabi
-- Build a questionnaire for UoB CS students that have taken the compiler construction course:
+- Build a targetted questionnaire for UoB CS students that have taken the compiler construction course
-    * Sample size of at least 30 students
 - Build a prototype and a post-questionnaire to assess the features of the system

+### Development

-The project's ecosystem (CC Tutor) will include (this may vary throughout the development of the system)
+The project's ecosystem (CC Tutor) will include (this may vary throughout the development of the system):

 - A sized-down compiler for educational purposes called MiniJava
-- An API for hooking into the compilation process so that developers can implement their custom visualisations
+- An API for hooking into the compilation process so that developers can implement their custom visualisations (extension point)
 - A student portal with the following features:
     * General information about the compilation process
     * Editor to input code (one class)
     * Visualisation of the compilation process with the possibility to choose which layer to perform and which to skip
     * In-depth visualisation for each compiling phase
+    * Real-time interaction with the visual components
     * Exercises that require the student to fill in some stubs in the compilation process
     * Full compiler availability to tweak (advanced )
 - A lecturer portal with the following features: